How to Bypass Next.js Cache Components for Draft Mode Preview

 The key changes:

-draftMode() at the component level — before calling any cached functionsisEnabledThis pattern ensures that:
+Check draftMode() at the component level — before calling any cached functions

 The 'use cache: private' directive does allow access to runtime data like cookies() and headers(), but the results are cached only in the browser's memory and don't persist across reloads.
 This creates poor UX for editors who need consistent preview behavior.